webpack/webpack.js.org/src/content/configuration/dev-server.md

 webpack-dev-server --open 'Chrome'
 ```

 T> The browser application name is platform dependent.
 Don't hard code it in reusable modules.
-For example, `'Chrome'` is google chrome on macOS, `'google-chrome'` on Linux and `'chrome'` on Windows.
+For example, `'Chrome'` is Google Chrome on macOS, `'google-chrome'` on Linux and `'chrome'` on Windows.

 ## `devServer.openPage`